How to Set Up GPU Passthrough on Proxmox

 Passing the GPU to the Virtual Machine

-After running the steps above, the actual process for configuring GPU passthrough is complete.
+After all of the steps above are completed, the actual process for configuring GPU passthrough is complete.
 However, you must set up a virtual machine to confirm that GPU passthrough is working.
-In the example below, I am using a Windows 10 VM, but the process should work for any OS (but the driver installation will be different).
+In the example below, I am using a Windows VM, but the process should work for any OS (but the driver installation will be different).

 1. Ensure that you’re using q35 as the Machine type and OVMF (UEFI) as the BIOS.
 Also, make sure that the Memory does not have Ballooning Device enabled.